jango/arduino-bunny-nightlight/README.md

 3. crossfading light (uses the same five colors).

-The long button press activates one of the sleep mode durations (turning the current light off after 15 / 30 / 60 minutes).
+The long button press activates one of the sleep mode durations (turning the light off after 15 / 30 / 60 minutes).
 A short button press after the sleep mode was activated will cancel it.

 # What's Included
 1. Eagle schematics for the board<sup name="a1">[1](#f1)</sup>